camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ## Controlling User-Interaction

-In CIBA User-Interaction in initiated by the API Producer if Consent is needed and NOT granted.
-The `login_hint` parameter is mandatory in CIBA and is used to identify the authentication devicde.
-Consent is captured out-of-band by e.g. sending a push notification, or by sending an SMS with a code or link, or by sending a message by some other means to the authentication devide.
-CAMARA does not mandate a communication method or any message format or content.
+If the API Consumer is using CIBA, User-Interaction MAY be initiated by the API Producer if Consent is needed and has NOT been granted.
+The `login_hint` parameter is mandatory in CIBA, and MAY be used by the API Producer to identify an authentication device for out-of-band consent capture.
+Consent MAY be captured out-of-band by, for example, sending a push notification, or by sending an SMS with a code or link, or by sending a message by some other means to the identified authentication device.
+CAMARA does not mandate any communication method nor any message format nor any message content.

 In OIDC Authorization Code flow User-Interaction is initiated by the API Producer if consent is needed.
 The Authorization Server obtains End-User Consent/Authorization accorinding to [OIDC section 3.2.1.4](https://openid.net/specs/openid-connect-core-1_0.html#Consent).